ceph/ceph/doc/cephfs/fs-volumes.rst

 .. note:: If the key_name already exists then the old value will get replaced by the new value.

-.. note:: key_name and value should be a string of ASCII characters (as specified in python's string.printable). key_name is case-insensitive and always stored in lower case.
+.. note:: ``key_name`` and ``value`` should be a string of ASCII characters (as specified in Python's ``string.printable``). ``key_name`` is case-insensitive and always stored in lower case.

-.. note:: Custom metadata on a subvolume is not preserved when snapshotting the subvolume, and hence, is also not preserved when cloning the subvolume snapshot.
+.. note:: Custom metadata on a subvolume is not preserved when snapshotting the subvolume, and is therefore also not preserved when cloning the subvolume snapshot.

-Get custom metadata set on the subvolume using the metadata key:
+Use a command of the following form to get the custom metadata set on the subvolume using the metadata key:

 .. prompt:: bash #

    ceph fs subvolume metadata get <vol_name> <subvol_name> <key_name> [--group_name <subvol_group_name>]

-List custom metadata (key-value pairs) set on the subvolume using:
+Use a command of the following form to list custom metadata (key-value pairs) set on the subvolume:

 .. prompt:: bash #

    ceph fs subvolume metadata ls <vol_name> <subvol_name> [--group_name <subvol_group_name>]

-Remove custom metadata set on the subvolume using the metadata key:
+Use a command of the following form to remove custom metadata set on the subvolume using the metadata key:

 .. prompt:: bash #

    ceph fs subvolume metadata rm <vol_name> <subvol_name> <key_name> [--group_name <subvol_group_name>] [--force]

-Using the ``--force`` flag allows the command to succeed that would otherwise fail if the metadata key did not exist.
+Using the ``--force`` flag allows the command to succeed when it would otherwise fail (if the metadata key did not exist).

-Create a snapshot of a subvolume using:
+Use a command of the following form to create a snapshot of a subvolume:

 .. prompt:: bash #

    ceph fs subvolume snapshot create <vol_name> <subvol_name> <snap_name> [--group_name <subvol_group_name>]

-Remove a snapshot of a subvolume using:
+Use a command of the following form to remove a snapshot of a subvolume:

 .. prompt:: bash #

    ceph fs subvolume snapshot rm <vol_name> <subvol_name> <snap_name> [--group_name <subvol_group_name>] [--force]

-Using the ``--force`` flag allows the command to succeed that would otherwise fail if the snapshot did not exist.
+Using the ``--force`` flag allows the command to succeed when it would otherwise fail (if the snapshot did not exist).

 .. note:: if the last snapshot within a snapshot retained subvolume is removed, the subvolume is also removed

-List snapshots of a subvolume using:
+Use a command of the following from to list the snapshots of a subvolume:

 .. prompt:: bash #

    ceph fs subvolume snapshot ls <vol_name> <subvol_name> [--group_name <subvol_group_name>]

-Fetch the information of a snapshot using:
+Use a command of the following form to fetch a snapshot's information:

 .. prompt:: bash #

    ceph fs subvolume snapshot info <vol_name> <subvol_name> <snap_name> [--group_name <subvol_group_name>]

-The output format is JSON and contains fields as follows.
+The output format is JSON and contains the following fields.

-* ``created_at``: creation time of the snapshot in the format "YYYY-MM-DD HH:MM:SS:ffffff"
+* ``created_at``: creation time of the snapshot in the format ``YYYY-MM-DD HH:MM:SS:ffffff``
 * ``data_pool``: data pool to which the snapshot belongs
 * ``has_pending_clones``: ``yes`` if snapshot clone is in progress, otherwise ``no``
-* ``pending_clones``: list of in-progress or pending clones and their target group if any exist, otherwise this field is not shown
+* ``pending_clones``: list of in-progress or pending clones and their target groups if any exist; otherwise this field is not shown
 * ``orphan_clones_count``: count of orphan clones if the snapshot has orphan clones, otherwise this field is not shown

 Sample output when snapshot clones are in progress or pending: